 Now I have runner’s knee.
 What went wrong?

 Runner’s knee is caused by abnormal tracking of the patella (kneecap) over the femur, leading to increased stress and irritation of the patellofemoral joint.
-There are a number of possible causes including:

-The downwards compression of the back part of the patella onto the femur will over time erode the cartridge and reduces its shock-absorbing function.
-This compression force is exacerbated when the quadricep muscle is shortened.
-Abnormal patellar movement leads to excessive friction and pressure on the underlying cartilage.
+The downwards compression of the back part of the patella onto the thigh bone will erode the cartilage over time, reducing its shock-absorbing function.
+This compression force is exacerbated when the quadriceps muscle is shortened.
+Abnormal patellar movement lead to excessive friction and pressure on the underlying cartilage.
+This causes microtrauma, inflammation, and pain, especially with repetitive knee flexion (e.g., running, squatting).

 Causes of runner’s knee